Quick Answer

 How does the Estonian e-Residency compare to Cyprus for freelancers who travel a lot?

-How can European freelancers legally pay less tax?
+Which legal strategies help European freelancers pay less tax?

 Is a Cyprus Ltd better than a UK Ltd or Irish Ltd for a freelancer?